effie-0/COVIDCare/README.md

 - In multi player games, list of users and games are hard-coded and session are not implemented for users as well.

 ### COVID Story

+- User stories data are hard-coded
+- User comments are gard-codeda and will not be recorded in the backend
+- Sort button based on users' preference will be a part of Product Increment 2.